kigster/laser-cutter/README.md

 * Support more shapes than just box
 * Create T-style joins, using various standard sizes of nuts and bolts (such as common #4-40 and M2 sizes)
 * Supporting lids and front panels, that are larger than the box itself and have holes for notches.
-* A web-app that uses the gem and renders box live in CSS using CSS 2D to show preview.
 * Your brilliant idea can be here too!
 Please see [contributing](CONTRIBUTING.md) for more info.

 ## Comparison with BoxMaker